adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 _Any_ difference in the answers to any of those question marks can result in a mismatch between parsers.

 I wish I had a slam-dunk example scenario for this, but I don't.
 Here are some hand-wavy ones:
-* You block access to your service from, say, Antarctica.
+* You block access to your service to requests from, say, Antarctica.
 You have a reverse proxy at one level that grabs an XFF IP and checks that.
 At another level, you have a reverse proxy that grabs a different XFF IP and collects geolocation statistics.
 You get confused about why you seem to have users connected from Antarctica.
 (One of them is doing it wrong, but this isn't enough to tell you which.)
 * At one reverse proxy level, you check a user's incoming IP address against your DB to make sure it's acceptable for that user.
 At another reverse proxy level, you update that DB.
 If there's a mismatch, you'll end up too permissive, too restrictive, or both.
 * More generally...
 At one reverse proxy level you use the XFF header to determine the client's IP.
 Allowing the request to proceed is an attestation that the client IP is acceptable for further processing.
 At a later reverse proxy level, the client IP is again derived from the XFF header and treated as trusted data because it is implicitly attested to by the previous level.[^8] A difference between the two levels in XFF parsing introduces a vulnerability.